dlorton/teaching_to_do/notes/design_notes.md

 - ✅ All features from vanilla version preserved

 ### **Impact on Bug List:**
-Many bugs from November 5 testing may be resolved due to React's better state management and component lifecycle. **Needs verification testing.**
+Many bugs from November 5 testing were resolved through React migration and November 16 enhancements.

-**Potentially Fixed:**
-- Task reordering (React state + Sortable cleanup may have fixed snap-back)
-- Mobile navigation (Tailwind responsive classes + proper hamburger implementation)
-- Empty space issues (Tailwind's better layout system)

-**Still Need Implementation:**
-- Subtask editing (wasn't implemented before, still needed)
-- Subtask reordering (wasn't implemented before, still needed)

-**Need Testing:**
-- Mobile drag-and-drop with delay
-- Category reordering scroll behavior
-- All mobile interactions

 ---